-The Trust, the Adviser has adopted Code of Ethics under Rule 17j-1 of the 1940 Act.
-These codes permit, subject to certain conditions, personnel of the Trust and Adviser to invest in securities that may be purchased or held by the Fund.
+The Trust and the Adviser have each adopted Code of Ethics under Rule 17j-1 of the 1940 Act.
+These codes permit, subject to certain conditions, personnel of the Trust and the Adviser to invest in securities that may be purchased or held by the Fund.